Priyanshu-CODERX/extended-reality-roadmap/README.md

 * Blockade Labs: https://skybox.blockadelabs.com/

 # 🤔 What's Coming Next?
-This repository is a work in progress, we will be adding more topics in the future, you can check out the following topics which we will be adding in the future:-
+This repository is continuously evolving, with ongoing work to expand its content.
+We have exciting plans to introduce additional topics in the future.
+Stay tuned as we enrich the repository with a wider range of subjects.

-- Comprehensive Roadmap for Virtual Reality
+- ✅ Comprehensive Roadmap for Virtual Reality
-- Comprehensive Roadmap for Mixed Reality
+- ✅ Comprehensive Roadmap for Mixed Reality
-- Detailed Guide on Building Job Oriented Resume
+- ✅ Detailed Guide on Building Job Oriented Resume
-- Detailed Project Guides for Extended Reality
+- ✅ Detailed Project Guides for Extended Reality
-- Detailed Guide to Cracking Interviews
+- ✅ Detailed Guide to Cracking Interviews
-- Loads Of Free Courses
+- ✅ Loads Of Free Courses